Charles Stuart Tripler: After death

-Tripler was laid to rest at Elmwood Cemetery in Detroit.
+Tripler was buried at Elmwood Cemetery in Detroit.
 His wife, Eunice Hunt Tripler, became a vocal advocate for her husband's legacy.
 Friends of the family petitioned President Andrew Johnson for recognition of Tripler's contributions to the medical community and on March 8, 1867, he was posthumously promoted to brigadier general.
-In 1920, the hospital at Fort Shafter was renamed to Tripler Army Medical Center in honor of Tripler's legacy.
+In 1920, the hospital at Fort Shafter was renamed to Tripler Army Medical Center.

 Tripler's military career was not considered remarkable while he was still living.
-In 1858, Tripler wrote the Manual of the Medical Officer of the Army of the United States which outlined basic physical requirements for army recruits and was immediately accepted by the Army almost as a policy.
-In 1861, Tripler wrote Handbook for the Military Surgeon, which standardized many of the Army's medical practices to include administration, hygiene, and surgery.
-Tripler is also credited with inventing the first army four-wheeled medical ambulance.
+In 1858, he wrote the Manual of the Medical Officer of the Army of the United States which outlined basic physical requirements for army recruits and was immediately accepted by the Army almost as a policy.
+In 1861, he wrote Handbook for the Military Surgeon, which standardized many of the Army's medical practices to include administration, hygiene, and surgery.
+He is also credited with inventing the first army four-wheeled medical ambulance.